aditya-167/Realtime-Earthquake-forecasting/README.md

 ### Dataset

+Real time data that updates every minute on https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php for past 30 days.
+Below is the feature description of the dataset with 22 features and 14150 samples at the time of training.

 * time ---------------------- Time when the event occurred.
 Times are reported in milliseconds since the epoch
 * latitude ------------------- Decimal degrees latitude.
 Negative values for southern latitudes.